mytchel/agatha/README.md

 - Virtual memory handled outside of the kernel with support from the kernel.
-- Userspace device drivers for everything except the interrupt controller, and a system timer.
+- Userspace device drivers for everything except the interrupt controller, and system timer.
   Currently the kernel also takes a serial device for debugging.